This Franchisee's Business Has Taken Flight, But Not in an Ordinary Way

-Long-time franchisee Minkert was sitting in traffic in 2008, wondering about the reason for the delay, when he spotted its source: A hot-air "airship" was sailing above Atlanta with the name of a business emblazoned on its side.
-With his "curiousity and adventurous spirit piqued," as he puts it, he began researching the logistics of an airship and ended up launching his business into thin air.
+Long-time franchisee Minkert was sitting in traffic in 2008, wondering about the reason for the delay when he spotted its source: A hot-air "airship" was sailing above Atlanta with the name of a business emblazoned on its side.
+With his "curiosity and adventurous spirit piqued," as he puts it, he began researching the logistics of an airship and ended up launching his business into thin air.
 "So far, it’s been getting the job done of spreading the word about Mr. Rooter Plumbing and Mr. Electric," Minkert reports.
 So much so that he may help his promotional effort take flight, so to speak, at a national level.

 Name: Bob Minkert

 Franchise owned: Mr. Electric of Atlanta and Mr. Rooter of Atlanta

 I have been a franchisee since I bought my first location in 2000.

 I always knew that I wanted to be a business owner, and the franchise system offers the opportunity to own major brands in the marketplace that have proven best practices, systems and procedures.
 When I first bought the Mr. Rooter Plumbing franchise in 2000, I really enjoyed the way the business was set to run and the opportunity for growth and resale potential, so I decided then to also invest in a brand under the same umbrella company called Mr. Electric.

 What were you doing before you became a franchise owner?